o3de/o3de.org/content/docs/user-guide/action-manager/fundamentals/concepts/actions.md

 * `m_menuVisibility` can be used to determine whether the action is displayed in menus;
 * `m_toolBarVisibility` can be used to determine whether the action is displayed in toolbars.

-More information can be found at [this page](/docs/user-guide/action-manager/fundamentals/architecture/visibility/).
+For more information, refer to [Action Visibility](/docs/user-guide/action-manager/fundamentals/architecture/visibility/).

-## Updating Actions
+## Updating actions

 An action has two states that need to be kept up to date: the enabled state, which determines whether the action can be triggered, and the checked state, which is used in UI to visualize the state of an internal setting.
 As described earlier, both of these states are driven by the corresponding callbacks attached to the action; nonetheless, to optimize performance, the system does not refresh the state of the actions automatically .
 Instead, it relies on the owning system to keep its actions up to date whenever an event that could potentially trigger either state to change.

 To streamline operations but still allow for more customized solutions, the architecture provides two different ways of refreshing actions when needed.

-### Action Updaters
+### Action updaters

 As the Action Manager architecture is built to support modularity and extensibility, it strives to allow Gems to easily hook onto Editor-defined events to drive the state of their custom actions without having to directly include their definitions or repeat a lot of boilerplate code.

-Action Updaters were devised to help achieve this.
-An Action Updater is essentially a list of action identifiers grouped under a label, the updater identifier.
+Action updaters were devised to help achieve this.
+An action updater is essentially a list of action identifiers grouped under a label, the updater identifier.
 A system that implements an event that will trigger UI changes to actions can define an action updater with the following API call:

 ```
 actionManagerInterface->RegisterActionUpdater("o3de.updater.identifier");